themadan/amitness.github.io/content/articles/illustrated-self-supervised-learning.md

 ![](/images/ss-frame-order-data-gen.png){.img-center}

-To solve this pre-text task, [Misra et al.](https://arxiv.org/pdf/1711.09082.pdf) propose an architecture where video frames are passed through weight-shared ConvNets and the model has to figure out whether the frames are in correct order or not.
-In doing so, the model learn not just spatial features but also takes into account temporal features.
+To solve this pre-text task, [Misra et al.](https://arxiv.org/pdf/1711.09082.pdf) propose an architecture where video frames are passed through weight-shared ConvNets and the model has to figure out whether the frames are in the correct order or not.
+In doing so, the model learns not just spatial features but also takes into account temporal features.
 ![](/images/ss-temporal-order-architecture.png){.img-center}